AHMEDMOSSAD29/jenkins-autoinstall-terraform/README.md

 ```
 ansible-playbook -i inventory docker.yaml
 ```
--in your browser add :
+- in your browser add :
 ```
 http://(public_ip of node01):8080
 ```